Asbestos Lawyers Who Are Specialized Lawyers For Special Cases

 Respond to your inquiries in a prompt manner

-Cooperate with you with regard to resolving your claim
+Cooperate with you in regard to resolving your claim

-Provide written notification the reasons why it is not paying or reducing your claim.
+Provide written notification of the reasons why it is not paying or reducing your claim.

 Texas’ prompt-payment law requires licensed insurance companies and HMOs to:

 Acknowledge claims, begin investigations, and request any needed information within 15 days after receiving a claim.
 Surplus lines carriers have 30 days to complete this process.
 A surplus lines carrier is an out-of-state company not licensed in Texas but allowed to insure hard-to-place risks.

 Notify you in writing of the acceptance or rejection of your claim within 15 business days after receiving all required information.
 This deadline may be extended an additional 15 days in the event of a “declared” weather-related or natural disaster.
 If the company cannot accept or reject your claim within the time limit, the company must tell you why it needs more time to process your complaint.
 The company will then have up to 45 additional days after this notice to accept or reject your claim.